ecmel/vscode-html-css/README.md

 # Visual Studio Code CSS Intellisense for HTML

-HTML `id` and `class` attributes completion and validation for VS Code.
+HTML `id` and `class` attributes completion and validation for Visual Studio Code.

 ## Features